drupol/not-a-number.io/content/posts/random/2023-12-23-retrospective-2023.md

 yet to be discovered in the new year.
 Maybe, just maybe, they'll be a little kinder, a little gentler, with the memory of Izumi's unwavering love lighting the way, as a shinning star.

+On the morning of the last day of the year, Izumi gently passed away in my arms, purring peacefully while looking at me just as he did the first time we met.

 {{< center >}}

 ```